Preventing Plagiarism: A Guide for Students

 - Putting your name on a paper written by someone else.

-- Purchasing or downloading in paper from the Internet and turning it in.
+- Purchasing or downloading a paper from the Internet and turning it in.

 - Paraphrasing (rewriting in your own words) a source and not documenting it.